lf-edge/eve/pkg/pillar/docs/zedrouter.md

 Local network instances which have a specified external port are provisioned with iptables NAT rules for outbound connectivity plus any inbound connectivity specified in the firewall rules.

-Cloud network instances have additional configuration to set up strongSWAN IPsec VPN connectivity between the bridge and the cloud.

 ## Vifs

 When an AppNetworkConfig specifies that an application instance should be attached to a particular network instance then zedrouter will provision a unique MAC address for that vif, provision dnsmasq with an IP address and a DNS hostname for the vif,  create the iptables rules based on the firewall rules including any ip sets, and add the vif to the bridge.